sair-lab/iMatching/README.md

 - [ETH3D SLAM](https://www.eth3d.net/slam_datasets):
 The dataset will be downloaded automatically by the datamodule.
 # Weights
+Copy the pretrained weights to `pretrained/` directory.
+The following commands download the weights for CAPS, Patch2Pix, and AspanFormer.
+DKM weights will be downloaded automatically by the model.
 ```sh
 pip install gdown
 mkdir pretrained